CDCgov/cdc-open-viz/CONTRIBUTING.md

 Please see the additional sections below before initiating a pull request.
 All ideas and questions should be routed through a Github Issue.

 ## How to Request New Features and Report Bugs
 Please start all feature requests, bug reports, and ideas by [opening an issue](https://github.com/CDCgov/cdc-open-viz/issues) so that our internal project maintainers are aware of the ideas you want to contribute.
-We'll do our best to accomadate your request, however, our internal team makes final decisions on how the project is structured.
+We'll do our best to accommodate your request, however, our internal team makes final decisions on how the project is structured.
 Pitching your ideas early will help avoid unnecessary work and increase your chances of a successful pull request.

 *Issues labeled "Help Wanted" are a great place to start for a first contribution.*